lucasgnavarro/ecosystem-challenge/README.md

 ### Important notes:
 This project was built to run the requested jobs in two ways:
 - Running the scripts in [scripts](https://github.com/lucasgnavarro/ecosystem-challenge/tree/master/scripts) folder
-- Make the requests to the FastApi service that this project provides you.
+- Making the requests to the FastApi service that this project provides you.

 ### Running the scripts
 - run `make build` to build the docker image.